 JAMES FOLEY – 2000 FELLOW

-James is the author of the novel Argonauts a new generation Colossus.
-James’ newest e-novel, Far from Viet Nam, is now on Amazon.
+James is the author of the novel Argonauts a new generation Colossus as well as the e-novel, Far from Viet Nam.

 AMY GARCIA AND CECILIA CONTRERAS – 2007 FELLOWS

-Amy and Cecilia wrote Dear Eleanor, slated for release in 2015.
+Amy and Cecilia wrote Dear Eleanor, which was released in July 2016.

 PAT GILFILLAN – 1995 FELLOW